-Our new hybrid programme offers you the best of both worlds: online learning before and after an intensive four-day residential school.
+Our new hybrid programme offers you the best of both worlds: online learning before and after an intensive five-day residential school.

 The hybrid option offers a mix of high-quality online and in-person in-person insight from the expert team, a wide range of learning opportunities, and the focus on practical application to your situation.
 Imagine what you can achieve with preparation, four days of solid focused thinking and planning, post programme coaching and then six months of support.